21 May 2026

 • staff entitled to significant remuneration (equivalent to at least EUR 500,000 or the average remuneration of members of the management body and senior management) who perform their activities in a material business unit and have a significant impact on that unit's risk profile; and

-• staff otherwise identified as risk-takers based on pre-described quantitative and qualitative criteria
+• staff otherwise identified as risk-takers based on pre-described quantitative and qualitative criteria.

 Except where the persons in category (a) are concerned, the responsibilities and activities actually carried out by the person in question, rather than the job title, will be the decisive factor in determining if someone qualifies as identified staff.

-In addition to the narrowed scope of the bonus cap, the amendment also limits the personal scope of several related obligations to identified staff only.
+In addition to the narrowed scope of the bonus cap, the amendment also limits the applicability of several related obligations to identified staff only.
 This includes requirements on the use of at least 50% non-financial criteria for variable remuneration (article 1:118 FSA); annual remuneration reporting requirements in the management report (article 1:120 FSA); conditions for retention bonuses (article 1:122 FSA); and the five-year retention period for financial instruments forming part of the fixed remuneration (article 1:130 FSA).

 Clarification on the scope for non-banks

 The introduction of the identified staff concept raises an important practical question for financial institutions outside the banking sector: which definition should they apply?
-The banking definition as set out above – developed under the CRD framework and calibrated for banking-specific functions – is relatively detailed and may not be well-suited to the activities of insurers, payment institutions, investment firms or other types of financial institutions.
+The definition of identified staff as set out above – developed under the CRD framework and calibrated for banking-specific functions – is relatively detailed and may not be well-suited to the activities of insurers, payment institutions, investment firms or other types of financial institutions.

 The government addressed this question in its response to the Senate's written questions, adopting a tiered approach: